-- The individual/s concerned understand how the Member intends to use their personal information and have consented to this.
-Members should be mindful that some service users' level of understanding require further consideration and assistance due to their vulnerabilities. - If the Member intends to make enquiries with the Council about a particular case, then the Member must obtain written consent from all individuals involved, expressly authorising the Council to disclose their personal information to the Member; and provide a copy of this consent to the Council. - All personal information relating to individual cases must be used only as necessary and appropriate in order to take the agreed action on behalf of the individual; and must not be used or disclosed for any other purpose, for example, political purposes. - Members must have robust systems for holding personal information securely and only for as long as necessary. - 11.9 Further advice is available from the Council's Information Management Operational Manager.
+The individual/s concerned understand how the Member intends to use their personal information and have consented to this.
+Members should be mindful that some service users' level of understanding may require further consideration and assistance due to their vulnerabilities.

+- If the Member intends to make enquiries with the Council about a particular case, then the Member should obtain written consent from all individuals involved, expressly authorising the Council to disclose their personal information to the Member; and provide a copy of this consent to the Council (If it is not possible to obtain written consent in any particular case, the Member should discuss this with the appropriate Assistant Director or Director) - All personal information relating to individual cases must be used only as necessary and appropriate in order to take the agreed action on behalf of the individual; and must not be used or disclosed for any other purpose, for example, political purposes. - Members must have robust systems for holding personal information securely and only for as long as necessary.

+11.9 Further advice is available from the Council's Information Management Operational Manager.
 The Information Commissioner's Office website also publishes helpful guidance for Councillors on their data protection responsibilities (see Background Documents listed at the end of this Protocol).